mmuratarat/mmuratarat.github.io/_pages/faq.md

 Algorithms that do not require an encoding are algorithms that can directly deal with joint discrete distributions such as Markov chain / Naive Bayes / Bayesian network, Tree-based methods, etc.

-Even without encoding, distance between data points with discrete variables can be defined, such as Hamming Distance or Levenshtein Distance.
+Even without encoding, distance between data points with discrete variables can be defined, such as Hamming Distance (for categorical variables) or Levenshtein Distance (for strings).

 #### What is out-of-core learning?